Maxine Gets Hero Award, Promises to Impeach Pence, to "Get Him Too"

 “This deplorable, despicable human being should not be in the White House,” she explained.

-When people tell her to stop saying impeachment, she responds, “Impeachment, Impeachment, Impeachment.”
+When people tell her to stop saying impeachment, she said she responds, “Impeachment, Impeachment, Impeachment.”
 Mad Max then went back to the usual Democrat talking points, including Putin and the nearly non-existent KKK.

 Then she brought up Vice President Pence.